The Final Days (1989 film)

-The Final Days is a 1989 television movie adaptation of the 1976 book written by Bob Woodward and Carl Bernstein.
-The movie is directed by Richard Pearce and follows the events in the Nixon White House after the Washington Post's Watergate revelations.
+The Final Days is a 1989 American television film adaptation of the 1976 book written by Bob Woodward and Carl Bernstein.
+The film premiered on ABC on October 29, 1989.
+The film is directed by Richard Pearce and follows the events in the Nixon White House after the Washington Post's Watergate revelations.

 Plot

 J. Fred Buzhardt inadvertently reveals the existence of a taping system to the Watergate Committee minority counsel.
 After the committee's majority counsel discovers the information, Alexander Butterfield is interviewed and confirms the taping system's existence.

 Four days after the Yom Kippur War, Vice President Spiro Agnew resigns.
 Nixon turns over the tapes after the resignations of Elliot Richardson and William Ruckelshaus.

 Later at his Key Biscayne home, Nixon holds his "I'm not a crook" press conference.
 James D. St. Clair is hired as Nixon's defense lawyer.

+As the walls close in on Nixon, he becomes increasingly erratic.
+Despite his family's pleas to fight on, he accepts the advice of his advisors and resigns the presidency.